ChangeWindows/Content/desktop/99999.md

 - Windows now has a one-handed Japanese kana keyboard
 - The Text Input Canvas has a new Japanese lined-mode
 - Improved Japanese IME with improved predictions, cloud suggestion and typing history
-- Improved battery life for Connected Standby PC's
+- Improved battery life for Connected Standby PCs
 - You can now enable paths with more than 260 characters for NTFS
 - The installation is no longer divided in 3 steps and now shows as just 1 step
 - Improved performance for account migration